zhuang-li/zhuang-li.github.io/_pages/about.md

   Three ACL 2026 papers (1 main, 2 findings) on LLM steering, alignment, and robustness were accepted.

 - **03/2026**:
-  I am a named investigator on the Wellcome Trust AI4You(th) project on safe clinical LLMs for youth mental health, an approximately AUD 6M grant jointly secured by Orygen, the University of Melbourne, and RMIT University, in partnership with Google Health.
+  I am a co-applicant on the Wellcome Trust AI4You(th) project on safe clinical LLMs for youth mental health, an approximately AUD 6M grant jointly secured by Orygen, the University of Melbourne, and RMIT University, in partnership with Google Health.

 - **03/2026**:
   Serving as Senior Area Chair for EMNLP 2026.

 - **11/2025**:
-  Our paper *DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement* received the EMNLP 2025 Outstanding Paper Award.
+  Our paper *DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement* received the EMNLP 2025 Outstanding Paper Award, one of seven such awards among 3,200+ accepted papers.
   Built on our previous FACTUAL work and integrated into FactualSceneGraph, which now has 171,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
   *Links:* [Official repo](https://github.com/shaoqlin/discosg) · [FactualSceneGraph toolkit](https://github.com/zhuang-li/FactualSceneGraph)